mlswg/mls-protocol/draft-ietf-mls-protocol.md

 encrypt more than one message.

-Keys, nonces and secrets of ratchets are derived using Derive-App-Secret.
+Keys, nonces and secrets of ratchets are derived using DeriveAppSecret.
 The context in a given call consists of the index of the sender's leaf in the ratchet tree and the current position in the ratchet.
 In particular, the index of the sender's leaf in the ratchet tree is the same as the index of the leaf in the AS Tree